GO HERE for the Book

-I don’t care if they do their whole list first thing in the morning or if it takes them all day – that’s up to them!
-I just want to make sure that we’re not leaving out the important, enriching activities that will help them learn & grow.
+I don’t care if they do their whole list first thing in the morning, or if it takes them all day – that’s up to them!
+I just want to make sure that we’re not leaving out the important, enriching activities that will help them learn and grow.

 And for more on this topic, check out the full Summer Safety & Activities collection